m4gshm/gollections/README.md

 ## Container functions

-There are two groups of operations:
+There are three groups of operations:
+ * Immediate - retrieves the result in place (Sort, Reduce (of containers), Track, For, ForEach)
  * Intermediate - only defines a computation (Wrap, Map, Flatt, Filter, Group).
- * Final - applies intermediates and retrieves a result (ForEach, Slice, Reduce)
+ * Final - applies intermediates and retrieves a result (ForEach, Slice, Reduce (of iterators))

 Intermediates should wrap one by one to make a lazy computation chain that can be applied to the latest final operation.